binarycopycode/CRP_DAM/README.md

 You can transfer the dataset like (CM dataset) to the proper data format yourself.
 Don't forget  **the higher priority number is bigger**.
 So you should reverse the priority number.

-Or you can use make_data.cpp to generate random data.
+Or you can use /data/make_data.cpp to generate random data.

 ## Reference
 - https://github.com/wouterkool/attention-learn-to-route